-19. Revenue rulings and revenue procedures are examples of primary authorities.
+19) Revenue rulings and revenue procedures are examples of primary authorities.

-20. The Internal Revenue Code and tax treaties are examples of statutory authorities.
+20) The Internal Revenue Code and tax treaties are examples of statutory authorities.

-21. Because the U.S. District Court hears a broader set of cases, decisions by the U.S. District Court may be considered to have more authoritative weight than the U.S. Court of Federal Claims.
+21) Because the U.S. District Court hears a broader set of cases, decisions by the U.S. District Court may be considered to have more authoritative weight than the U.S. Court of Federal Claims.

-22. Temporary Regulations have more authoritative weight than revenue rulings.
+22) Temporary Regulations have more authoritative weight than revenue rulings.

-23. Proposed and Temporary Regulations have the same authoritative weight.
+23) Proposed and Temporary Regulations have the same authoritative weight.

-24. An acquiescence indicates that the IRS lost a court case and that it has decided to follow the court's ruling in the future.
+24) An acquiescence indicates that the IRS lost a court case and that it has decided to follow the court's ruling in the future.

-25. The Internal Revenue Code of 1986 is the name of the current tax code.
+25) The Internal Revenue Code of 1986 is the name of the current income tax code of the United States of America.